A Belief Propagation Algorithm for Multipath-Based SLAM: The BP-SLAM Algorithm

 \subsection{Detection and Estimation}

-Our goal is to estimate the agent state $\V{x}_{n}$ and to detect and estimate the PF states $\V{a}_{k,n}^{(j)}$ from all the past and present measurements, i.e., from the total measurement vector $\V{z}_{1:n}$.
-In the Bayesian framework, estimation of $\V{x}_n$ at time $n$ is based on the posterior pdf $f(\V{x}_n | \V{z}_{1:n})$.
-More specifically, we will develop an approximate calculation of the minimum mean-square error (MMSE) estimator \cite{kay1993}
+Our goal is to estimate the agent state $\V{x}_{n}$ and to detect and estimate the PF states $\V{a}_{k,n}^{(j)}$ from the total measurement vector $\V{z}_{1:n}$.
+For estimating $\V{x}_n$, we will develop an approximate calculation of the minimum mean-square error (MMSE) estimator \cite{kay1993}